Homelab to Production, Powered by Tailscale

 All Tailscale devices use it, and my home router points to it too.
 Traffic handled: ~100,000 DNS queries per day.

-My router uses AdGuard's public DNS IP, and it's heavily restricted under Vultr's firewall rules.
+My router uses AdGuard's public DNS IP, locked down under Vultr's firewall rules.

 Vultr firewall rules